PdoyleC/everyday-life/README.md

 - There was an issue with the complete items list not loading fully.
 It was giving an array of 10 objects only, when there were more items in the list.
 This was solved by adding [newPage filter search and completeListTrips](https://github.com/PdoyleC/live-life/commit/367b5fd461d509d57dbb2a569817b2598c6b7987).
 <img src="readmedoc/issues/itemlistarr.png" alt="item list array issue">

 - There was an issue with the dropdown menu when testing was done on a mobile screen.
-When a user clicked the link (i.e. contact Us) the menu never closed, it stayed open and the hamburger icon needed to be pressed to close it.
+When a user clicked the link (i.e. contact Us) the menu never closed, it stayed open, and the hamburger icon needed to be pressed to close it.
 [Navbar Close Menu Issue](https://forum.bootstrapstudio.io/t/solved-bootstrap-navbar-close-menu-issue/7204/2) couldn't be resolved so it was decided to remove the dropdown menu and also removed the Home link and Icon as the Live Life logo is a home link and also it was decided to keep the following and Liked links there.
 The Home icon was removed as it was just doubling up on a task that was being completed by the logo already.
 <img src="readmedoc/issues/navbardropdown.png" alt="navbar dropdown issue">